byt3bl33d3r/MITMf/README.md

 Installation
 ============
-If you're rocking Kali and want the latest version:

 - Clone this repository
-- Run the ```kali_setup.sh``` script (**Note: you can ignore any errors when ```pip``` tries to install dependencies, MITMf should be able to run anyway**)

-If you're rocking any other Linux distro:
-- Clone this repository
-- Run the ```other_setup.sh``` script
+- Run the ```setup.sh``` script
-- Run the command ```pip install --upgrade mitmflib``` to install all Python dependencies
+- Run the command ```pip install --upgrade -r requirements.txt``` to install all Python dependencies

 FAQ
 ===
 - **Is Windows supported?**
-- No, it will never be supported (so don't ask).
+- Nope, don't think it will ever be

 - **Is OSX supported?**
-- Yes!
-Initial compatibility has been introduced in 0.9.8!
-Find anything broken submit a PR or open an issue ticket!
+- Initial compatibility has been introduced in 0.9.8, still needs some testing, find anything broken submit a PR or open an issue ticket!

 - **I can't install package X because of an error!**
 - Try installing the package via ```pip``` or your distro's package manager.
 This *isn't* a problem with MITMf.